-IDFNOLA is dedicated to fostering cross-cultural collaboration and artistic innovation in contemporary dance.
+International Dance Festival New Orleans (IDFNOLA) is dedicated to fostering cross-cultural collaboration and artistic innovation in contemporary dance.

-Our mission is to provide a dynamic platform for local and international dance artists to present, teach, and inspire through performances, masterclasses, and community engagement.
-We aim to enrich the cultural fabric of New Orleans by making contemporary dance accessible to all, promoting diversity, and supporting the professional growth of dance artists.
-Through this annual festival, we celebrate the transformative power of dance and its ability to connect people across cultures and communities.
+Through our annual festival, we provide a dynamic platform for local and international artists to connect through performances, masterclasses, and community engagement.
+By making contemporary dance accessible to all, we aim to enrich the cultural fabric of New Orleans, promote diversity, and support the professional growth of dance artists.

-• Leslie Scott, Festival Director (She/her) is an Associate Professor of Dance and New Media at Tulane University in New Orleans, Louisiana, where she specializes in intersecting dance with film, choreography with cinematography, and philanthropy with social change through community-engaged research.
+Leslie Scott, Festival Director (She/her) is an Associate Professor of Dance and New Media at Tulane University in New Orleans, Louisiana, where she specializes in intersecting dance with film, choreography with cinematography, and philanthropy with social change through community-engaged research.
 She is also the Founder and Artistic Director of BODYART Dance Company, a multimedia dance and visual art company that combines live performances and projected videos in non-traditional spaces.

 Scott’s innovative approach to dance has led to the creation of site-specific works that honor the unique architecture of various locations.
 Her choreography has been performed in notable venues worldwide, including REDCAT in Los Angeles, Summerhall in Edinburgh, Arts Centre in Christchurch, Joyce Soho in New York, The Ailey Citigroup Theatre in New York, Jazz @ Lincoln Center, Bass Performance Hall in Texas, The National Gallery in Durban, and Rimbun Dahan in Kuala Lumpur.
 In 2018, she launched a cultural exchange program between BODYART and Chilean dance companies Corredor de Danza Valparaíso (CDV) and Centro de Experimentación Escénica (CEE), which included teaching dance-for-camera workshops and creating new site-specific dance films in Chile.